crs4/seal/docs/read_sort_index.rst

 with all the ordered data one merely has to concatenate all the output files in order.

-Sorting using ReadSort requires access to the reference annotations file of the reference used to create the mappings (because ReadSort has to read the relative positions of the contigs).
+Sorting using ReadSort requires access to the annotations file of the reference used to create the mappings (because ReadSort has to read the relative positions of the contigs).